Ricky Kej: Beginnings

 Kej started off his career as the keyboardist of Bengaluru-based progressive rock band Angel Dust.
 Two years into the band, he moved on to become a full-time composer and set up his own studio, Raveolution, in 2003.
 He eventually went on to create music for over 3,000 ad jingles and Kannada films.
-Though Kej's work is an amalgamation of multiple genres, he has maintained that the essence of his work retains the aesthetic of his Indian roots, largely based on Hindustani classical music and a bit of Karnataka(Carnatic) music.
-He has cited Pakistani qawwal Nusrat Fateh Ali Khan and British vocalist Peter Gabriel as inspirations to constantly challenge and push his own musical boundaries.
-Kej is a self-taught musician but studied classical music at around the age of 24 to overcome what he observed as a handicap at the time.

 Shanti Orchestra

 Kej's 13th studio album, Shanti Orchestra, was released on 9 July 2013.
 The album peaked at No. 3 in November 2013 on the ZMR Top 100 Radio Airplay Chart, and was ranked No. 37 on the ZMR Top 100 Airplay Chart for 2013.
 The album was nominated for a 2013 ZMR Music Award and the track "Forever" from the album was also nominated for a Hollywood Music in Media (HMMA) Award in the same year.

 2 Unite All

 Kej produced a benefit album, 2 Unite All, with Peter Gabriel aimed at urgent humanitarian aid to the Palestinians in Gaza.
 The album also features Stewart Copeland, drummer from the English rock band the Police, drummer Rick Allen of English rock band Def Leppard, American rock band System of a Down frontman Serj Tankian, and Grammy Award-winning opera singer Sasha Cooke.